John Hawkes (actor): Career

 His first film role was in Future-Kill (1985), credited as John Perkins.
 He changed his stage name to John Hawkes because there was another actor named John Perkins.

 Hawkes played the role of Greg Penticoff in season 1 of 24.
 From 2004 to 2006, Hawkes played merchant Sol Star on the HBO series Deadwood.
 He portrayed Dustin Powers, brother of protagonist Kenny Powers, on all four seasons of the HBO series Eastbound & Down, and played Lennon on ABC's Lost.

 His other film roles include Me and You and Everyone We Know, The Perfect Storm, American Gangster, Wristcutters: A Love Story, Martha Marcy May Marlene, and Lincoln.

 In 2011, he was nominated for an Academy Award for Best Supporting Actor for his performance in Winter's Bone, as well as for a number of other awards, including the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
 He won the Independent Spirit Award for Best Supporting Male.
 Also in 2011, Hawkes was honored with a Rising Star Award by the Texas Film Hall of Fame.
-Hawkes was offered the role of The Governor in AMC’s horror-drama series The Walking Dead.
-He turned it down feeling he wasn’t the right fit for the role.
+Hawkes was offered the role of The Governor in AMC's horror-drama series The Walking Dead.
+He turned it down feeling he was not the right fit for the role.
 The role eventually went to David Morrissey.

 In 2012, the film The Sessions was considered one of the Sundance breakout hits of that year.
 Hawkes received two prolonged standing ovations at the film's screening.
 It was praised by critics at the festival as "accessible, enjoyable, and light-hearted".

 In 2016, it was announced that Hawkes would star in the Amazon pilot The Legend of Master Legend, which is based on the popular real-life superhero Master Legend.

 Along with cast members, Hawkes expressed interest in reprising his role as Sol Star in a proposed Deadwood film.
 Deadwood: The Movie began production in October 2018, and premiered on May 31, 2019.
 Hawkes, along with virtually the entire series cast, took part in it.